-First time I met Rich Minus was on Will Sexton’s 16th birthday.
+First time I met Rich Minus was on Will Sexton’s 17th birthday.
 An RV had been parked in the back of the Continental Club that night in 1987 and after MCA recording artists Will and the Kill played, there had been some heavy partying.

 With Sexton’s drummer Jeff behind the wheel, the RV took off aimlessly at around 3 a.m. and Will yelled out, “Hey, isn’t that Rich Minus?”
-We looked out the window and saw an old drunken hobo in a cowboy hat, kinda taking two steps forward, then one step backward and one sideways.
+We looked out the window and saw an old hobo in a cowboy hat, kinda taking two steps forward, then one step backward and one sideways.
 Anyway, Will went out and brought him back to the RV, where Minus must’ve felt he’d found heaven.
 There was still lots of booze left and there was a guitar and old friends.
 Will’s mom used to go with Townes Van Zandt and so he grew up around all those drunken angels, like Rich Minus and Calvin Russell and Blaze Foley and Jubal Clark.